Ian-Lohan/Ian-Lohan/README.md

 # 👋 Hello!
 I'm Ian Lohan!
-I'm a brazilian programmer who loves to learn about new languages and technologies.
+I'm a brazilian programmer with a passion to learning new languages and technologies.
 I'm also a practicing artist and aspiring game developer with an immense love for RPGs.

 ## 🌱 About Me

-I've always been interested in programming and the IT field.
-As a child I'd search about all kinds of terms and topics I'd hear related to the field to satisfy my curiosity.
-Ever since I first entered my university course I've been non-stop studying about programming and all the languages and tools in the market.
-My dream is to one day open my own game development studio.
+I've been passionate about computers since my childhood, ever since my father first introduced me to his work office.
+Growing up I've been looking into all kinds of technologies and languages, getting new experiences and expanding my horizons.

 📫 **Contact Me!**
 - Email: ianlohan.acc@gmail.com